Are you using your TV screens to their fullest potential?

 What’s worse is when an ad plays for a competitor of yours!
 People don’t want to hear about the great deals they could be getting at such-n-such other location.
 Especially when they’re already seated at your place.
 “We should’ve gone there,” is a reaction you never want to hear.

-You can avoid this problem completely with an adept audio/visual service for restaurants and bars like Control Play.
+You can avoid these entertainment problems completely with an adept audio/visual service for restaurants and bars like Control Play.

 7. Use live feeds for customer needs

 Okay, so maybe you do want something a bit different.

 Say you decide to go with music videos and/or digital signage playing on your screens—what about the people who want to check the score of the game or keep up on current events.
 How do you make them happy too?